double-a-stories/life-of-the-party/README.md

     * [dotgraph](https://github.com/mcdemarco/dotgraph/releases/tag/v2.2.0) – Generates story graphs
 5. `npm run develop` - Launch live server for development
 6. `npm run twee-build` - Generates game at ./dist/index.html

-## Credits

-This story was written and developed by me, [▽ Double-A ▽](https://aryion.com/g4/user/DoubleA).
-If you liked it, leave me feedback at [Eka's Portal](https://aryion.com/forum/viewtopic.php?f=79&t=59177) or [textadventures.co.uk](http://textadventures.co.uk/games/view/fcvdqsoz7u2edrju9wb6ba/life-of-the-party-a-furry-vore-adventure-18)!

-If you really enjoyed this, and want me to spend more time making things like it, consider supporting me at [☕ Ko-fi](https://ko-fi.com/doublea).

-Special thanks to the creators and contributors of the following open source projects:

-* 📖 [Twine and Twee](https://github.com/tweecode) by Chris Klimas and the IFTF
-* 😃 [Twemoji](https://github.com/twitter/twemoji) – Open source Emoji set by Twitter.
-* 🏍️ [Tweego](https://github.com/tmedwards/tweego) – Compiler for Twee 3 by T.M.
-Edwards
-* ⛄️ [Snowman](https://github.com/videlais/snowman) – Story format by Videlais

-## License

-All prose and image content in *Life of the Party* is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-You are free to share and adapt this content in any medium or format **with attribution** for **non-commercial purposes** under **the same license**.

-All non-textual source code underlying this project (excluding the prose content described above), including configuration files and scripts, is licensed under the [MIT-0 license](/LICENSE-CODE).
-You may use any or all of this code for any purpose **without attribution**.